entur/oidc-auth-client/oidc-client/README.md

 ### Single client

 Syntax for configuration of a single client of AccessTokenFactory.
-The client will be named "auth0"
+For single client configurations, the name will always be "auth0".

 ```yaml
 entur: